Telemark University College (TUC) – Høgskolen i Telemark (HiT)

 Telemark University College is similar to Minot State in many ways: small campus; small student groups; friendly and helpful faculty and staff; and modern campus facilities.

-» Program Type: Direct Partnership Program.
+- Program Type: Direct Partnership Program.
 Tuition will be paid directly to Telemark University College, and a single course fee of $50 will be paid to MSU.
-As international students at HiT, students from MSU will pay no tuition fees, but need to cover their own subsistence, housing, meals, study materials and other personal expenditures.
+Students will also need to cover their own housing, meals, study materials and other personal expenditures.

-» Areas of Study: HiT offers a number of programs open to international students, all taught in English.
+Areas of Study: HiT offers a number of programs open to international students, all of which are taught in English.
 MSU students can choose courses in one of the following departments:

 - Scandinavian Studies